frictionlessdata/frictionless-py/docs/guides/describing-data.md

     type: integer
 ```

-As we can see, we were able to get infer basic metadata of our data file but describing data doesn't end here, we can  provide additional information we discussed earlier:
+As we can see, we were able to infer basic metadata from our data file.
+But describing data doesn't end here - we can provide additional information that we discussed earlier:

 ```python
 from frictionless import describe_schema